mautoz/mautoz/README.md

 I'm Mauricio and I'm a software developer.

-Here you can know some thong about me, but I invite you to visit my [GitHub Page](https://mautoz.github.io/).
+Here you can know some things about me, but I invite you to visit my [GitHub Page](https://mautoz.github.io/).
 <br>

 ## 👩‍💻 Skills and technology